gyorilab/panacea_indra/docs/README.md

 [`SCN8A`](https://bigmech.s3.amazonaws.com/panacea/ion_channels/SCN8A.html)
 [`SCN9A`](https://bigmech.s3.amazonaws.com/panacea/ion_channels/SCN9A.html)

-Ion channel inhibitor search
+Ion-channel inhibitor search
 ----------------------------

 <img align="left" src="https://raw.githubusercontent.com/indralab/panacea_indra/website/docs/ion_channel_inhibitor_search.png" width="150" height="112" />
-The ion channel inhibitor search is an application that allows selecting some ion channels as "desirable" drug targets and others as "undesirable" drug targets.
+The ion-channel inhibitor search is an application that allows selecting some ion-channels as "desirable" drug targets and others as "undesirable" drug targets.
-The application then searches all INDRA Statements in the ion channel knowledge base, combined with the [`Small Molecule Suite / Target Affintiy Spectrum`](https://labsyspharm.shinyapps.io/smallmoleculesuite/) data.
+The application then searches all INDRA Statements in the ion-channel knowledge base, combined with the [`Small Molecule Suite / Target Affintiy Spectrum`](https://labsyspharm.shinyapps.io/smallmoleculesuite/) data.

-The ion channel inhibitor search is available [`here`](http://34.230.33.149:5000/).
+The ion-channel inhibitor search is available [`here`](http://34.230.33.149:5000/).

 A self-updating model of pain mechanisms
 ----------------------------------------